seri-network/seri-network.github.io/_pages/ijme.md

 * [*National Council of Applied Economic Research*](https://www.ncaer.org/): NCAER is India’s oldest and largest independent, non-profit, economic policy research think tank.
 * [*Society for Economics Research in India*](https://seri.network/): SERI promotes research collaboration, intellectual exchange and critique among economists in India.

-More information, including [FAQs](/ijme/faq), about about IJME will be posted in mid-September.
+More information about about IJME will be posted in mid-September.
 For email updates, please sign up for [SERI's mailing list](https://groups.google.com/g/society-for-economics-research-in-india/).